aws-samples/amazon-sagemaker-secure-mlops/README.md

 5. Security guardrails for your Data Science environment

 The deployment options you can use are:
-+ `StackSetName`: Common name for all Data Science stacks
 + `CreateIAMRoles`: default `YES`.
 Set to `NO` if you have created the IAM roles outside of the stack (e.g. via a separate process) - Bring Your Own IAM Role (BYOR IAM)
 + `DSAdmininstratorRole`: required if `CreateIAMRoles=NO`
 + `DSAdministratorRoleArn`: required if `CreateIAMRoles=NO`